-An official student score report called "Your Score Report" is provided for every PSAT 8/9 test taker.
+If you provided your mobile number during exam setup, you will receive a text message alerting you when your scores are available to view in the app.
+In addition, an official student score report called "Your Score Report" is provided for every PSAT 8/9 test taker.
 You can review this score report with educators at your school.
-Schools have access to the downloadable score report PDFs for their students through the online K-12 score reporting portal.
-As always, if you are age 13 and older, you may use a personal College Board student account to view additional insights online and explore BigFuture®.
+Check with your counselor if you would like to obtain a copy of your score report.
+As always, if you are age 13 and older, you may use a personal College Board student account to view additional insights online.
+Visit sat.org/scores for more information.

-For a full breakdown of your scores, including how to get them, what to do with them, and a case study that shows you a sample score report and walks you through each section, check out PSAT 8/9 Understanding Scores for Students and Families.
+For a full breakdown of your scores, including how to get them, what to do with them, and a case study that shows you a sample score report and walks you through each section, check out PSAT 8/9: Understanding Scores for Students and Families.